SkylineCommunications/dataminer-docs/connector-help/connector_help/Work_Microwave_Redundancy_Switch_Controller.md

 ### Uplink Power Control

-This page alows the user to view and change settings about the UPC module such as:
+This page allows the user to view and change settings about the UPC module such as:

 - **Clear Sky Calibration**
 - **Deep Fade Settings**